docamera/app/README.md

 czyli ma być nie wrażliwe na sam fakt wykrycia obiektu a być wrażliwe na coś co jest uznane za czynność zakazaną, np obskianie muru

+## jak to działa?

+użytkownik otwiera aplikację komunikatora łaczy się z Asystentem DoCamera
+Mówi podczas video rozmowy, że chce zobaczyć kamerę: na parking, przy bramie przy wejściu do budynku a następnie mówi, żeby pokazał mu co się wydarzyło wczoraj i na wyświetlaczu pokazują się kolejne zdarzenia i obiekty: w nocy wjazd samochodu przez bramę
+Parkuje na parkingu
+osoba która wchodzi do budynku

+user opens messenger application connects to the DoCamera Assistant
+He says during the video call that he wants to see the camera: on parking, at the gate at the entrance to the building and then tells him to show him what happened yesterday and subsequent events and objects appear on the display: at night, car entry through the gate
+He parks in the parking lot
+a person who enters a building

 ## rozwiazanie

  przykładowa struktura menu systemu: